Scottish Trace Element & Micronutrient Reference Laboratory

 β-carotene goals are based on biological variation71

-EQA Scheme UK NEQAS, Birmingham (once per month) & INSTAND scheme Düsseldorf, Germany (four times per year).
+EQA Scheme UK NEQAS, Birmingham (once per month; vitamin A and β-carotene) & INSTAND scheme Düsseldorf, Germany (four times per year; vitamin A only).

 Included in UKAS scope?
 Yes (vitamin A and β-carotene)